Flawed Vessel

 The Fundamental Flaw in Christianity

 Forgive me Father.
-It has been 14 years since my last confession.
+It has been 4 years since my last confession.

 It seems to me that the fundamental flaw in Christianity is Christians, and particular a lack of humility in them (and as a Christian, when I point a finger, there are three pointing back at myself).

 One can find factions plaguing the church reported by St. Paul in the New Testament itself, and the history of the Church is spattered with intolerance of one Christian group for another.
 Catholics excommunicated Martin Luther.
 The United States arose in the context of religious intolerance, leading to freedom of religion being foundational to the Constitution.
 A member of the Evangelical Lutheran Church in America isn’t welcome to take communion in a Lutheran Church Missouri Synod congregation.
 Several paragraphs of other examples is left to the reader to fill.
-Christians, many at least, think that they know better than others Christians.
+Christians, many at least, think that they know better than other Christians.
 They have opinions far above their pay grade.

 We should have been warned.
 Jesus himself said (paraphrasing Matthew 7:13-14): “Most people get it wrong.”